truffle-box/drizzle-box/README.md

     truffle migrate
     ```

-5. Run the webpack server for front-end hot reloading (outside the development console).
+5. Run the webpack server for front-end hot reloading.
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
     // Serves the front-end on http://localhost:3000
     npm run start